Cremation Costs & Urn Burial: Affordable Options

 Traditional Cremation with Funeral Service

-This is the most expensive option because it includes a viewing, embalming, casket rental, and funeral home services before the cremation.
+This is the most expensive option, including viewing, embalming, casket rental, and full funeral home services before cremation.

 • Average cost: $2,500 – $6,000

-• Includes: Embalming, viewing, rental casket, staff fees, and cremation process.
+• Includes: Embalming, viewing, casket rental, staff fees, and cremation process

 Location